top of page

 Where Can I Vote?

-In the 2025 local and regional elections, you can only vote where you live.
+In local and regional elections, you can only vote where you live.
+In the presidential elections, you can vote anywhere in Namibia and even at designated points abroad.

 Local Authority Elections